wp-plugins/admin-menu-post-list/readme.txt

 * Install and activate the plugin
 * Go to *Settings->Post List* and select post types to enable

 A post list will be added to the bottom of each corresponding post type's menu.
 You can see it by hovering over the menu item, or when the item is open.
-Draft/pending posts are shown in *italics*, and child pages are listed under the parent.
+The current post is shown in **bold**, draft/pending posts are in *italics*, and child pages are listed under the parent.

 == Feature plan ==
 <br>